 Most residential freehold properties are houses which have been converted into flats, so depending on the size of the property, you could preside over several separate units.
 It’s not just the freehold you’ve inherited, of course, but the leaseholders who live in those flats, too.

-To answer the original question: yes, you can sell your freehold, but you need to bear the leaseholders in mind when you do so, as we’ll explain now.
+To answer the original question: yes, you can sell your inherited freehold, but you need to bear the leaseholders in mind when you do so, as we’ll explain now.

 How can I sell my freehold?

 In order to sell an inherited freehold that has two or more flats, you’ll need to issue a notice to the leaseholders.
-This is a legal obligation, as the lessees have what’s known as the Right of First Refusal (RFR) – they should be offered the chance to buy their leases before the building goes on general sale.
-We provide an RFR service that offers a cheaper, quicker alternative to instructing a solicitor.
+This is a legal obligation, as the lessees have what’s known as the Right of First Refusal (ROFR) – they should be offered the chance to buy their leases before the building goes on general sale.
+We provide an ROFR service that offers a cheaper, quicker alternative to instructing a solicitor.

 The leaseholders are given a two-month period in which to respond.
 If they’ve declined the offer, then the freehold can go onto the market and it’s a case of waiting for an investor to come along.
 There’s no guarantee how long this might take, so if you’re hoping for a quick sale, you might want to consider an alternate option.